ToukoJouko/ToukoJouko/README.md

 ## Hello!

 My name is Touko Pakarinen.
 I am a CS student and a guy who likes IT related things.
-Here in my github you can find the very well maintained documentation and beatifully written source code of my complex personal/school projects.
+Here in my github you can find the very well maintained documentation and beautifully written source code of my personal/school projects.

 ### Contact me